zainabsirajo50/Email-Application/README.md

-# Email-Application
+# Email Application

-Implements an application that takes input from the user and displays account information
+Implements an application that takes input from the user and displays account information using **Java**